lomeraniel/TiltSpot/README.md

 # TiltSpot
 TiltSpot demonstrates the use of the accelerometer and geomagnetic field sensors to determine the device orientation.
 It includes both text views to display the current orientation angles (azimuth, pitch, roll), and spots on each edge of the device to indicate which edge is tilted "up."
 If the device is rotated from portrait to landscape (or vice versa) TiltSpot handles the rotation and draws the spots in the right places.

-It runs without errors but it gives a warning because the original app was buuilt for an older version of Android.
+It runs without errors but it gives a warning because the original app was built for an older version of Android.